LaunchCode-Education-Archived/gis-devops-OLD/studios/docker/README.md

 ## Hints

-If you expose the port `5432` on your PostGIS container using the `-p 5432:5432` option, you will only be able to connect to it via`psql -h 127.0.0.1 -p 5432 -U ariwaze_app_user airwaze`
+If you expose the port `5432` on your PostGIS container using the `-p 5432:5432` option, you will only be able to connect to it via`psql -h 127.0.0.1 -p 5432 -U airwaze_app_user airwaze`

 Settings up databases in Docker can be kind of tricky because they typically require setting up users and a schema before they can be used by an application server.
 Here